ljw1004/vbspec/statements.md

 #### On Error Statement

 An `On Error` statement modifies the most recent exception-handling state.
-It may be used in one of four ways:

-`On Error GoTo -1` resets the most recent exception to `Nothing`.

-`On Error GoTo 0` resets the most recent exception-handler location to `Nothing`.

-`On Error GoTo LabelName` establishes the label as the most recent exception-handler location.
-This statement cannot be used in a method that contains a lambda or query expression.

-`On Error Resume Next` establishes the `Resume Next` behavior as the most recent exception-handler location.

 ```antlr
 OnErrorStatement